Choosing a digital marketing company in Sacramento, CA, should not feel like paying for activity without knowing what it is supposed to accomplish.

 Online selling takes more than putting products on a page.
 Ecommerce development has to support the buying path through details like:

-• Product pages that answer key questions before users buy
+- Product pages that answer the questions users need before purchase

-• Cart and checkout paths that make purchase details easy to review and complete
+- Cart and checkout steps that feel clear, secure, and easy to complete

 Ecommerce improvements should make the buying path easier for customers to follow and give the business better information about what to fix next.

-The relationship should give you clear priorities, realistic timelines, measured reporting, and enough honesty to talk through what is working, what is not working, and what needs to change.
+That means clear priorities, realistic timelines, measured reporting, and honest conversations about what is working, what is not working, and what needs attention next.

 When the answers stay vague, it may be time to rethink your digital marketing company and the goals behind your digital presence.